 Weightlifting

-Big weights, big lifts and big emotions are on show as the Commonwealth’s strongest men and women compete across various weight categories.
-When it comes to securing medals, every lift counts, and the scoreboard becomes a tactical race for gold.
+Big weights, big lifts and often even bigger emotions are on show as the Commonwealth’s strongest men and women compete for one of the sport’s greatest prizes, across a range of weight categories.

 Athletes compete in two disciplines — the snatch and the clean and jerk — and perform three lifts in each.